vectordotdev/timber-io/_posts/2016-07-20-why-were-building-timber.md

 The possibilities here are endless.

-**2. Save devleopers time**
+**2. Save developers time**

-The Timber console is specifically built to take advantage of this log structure (although it will also work with standard log formats), which means searching, graphing and investigating are easier and much faster.
+1. The Timber console is specifically built to take advantage of this log structure (although it will also work with standard log formats), which means searching, graphing and investigating are easier and much faster.
+2. Our libraries automatically structure your logs and give you a framework to work in.
+This burden is removed and developers can spend more time focusing on their application.

 **3. Reliable alerting**

-No more of those fragile regexes, alerts can now be configured around **actual data**.
+No more of those fragile regexes: alerts can now be configured around **actual data**.
 For example instead of matching on `/(500|503|504)/g` you can simply look for `http.response.code>=500` or just `level:error`.

 **4. No operations overhead**

-Forget about storing and processing the data yourself, Timber offers a completely managed platform to handle all of this for you.
+Forget about storing and processing the data yourself.
+Timber offers a completely managed platform to handle all of this for you.

 **5. Better customer experiences & faster response times**

-Since user data is automatically added to the logs context, narrowing down to a specific user's session is seamless and powerful.
+Since user data is automatically added to the log's context, narrowing down to a specific user's session is seamless and powerful.

+**6. Cheaper**

+Timber doesn't break the bank.
+It's designed with cost in mind.
+And in most cases, it's even cheaper than hosting an open-source logging solution yourself.

-**6. Longer retention**
+**7. Longer retention**

-Timber offers retention up to 6 months, far exceeding the industry standard.
+By default, Timber offers 6 months retention,  far exceeding the industry standard (1 week - 1 month).
 This means you can use that data for analytical purposes without issue.
+Need your data longer?
+Retention can be extended for up to 10 years if it suits your fancy :).

 **7. Trace requests through your stack**

-Timber assigns each request a unique id, which means you can see how a request travels through you entire system and at which point the issue arose.
+Because Timber sits in your app, it can assign each request a unique id and relate them.
+This means you can see how a request travels through your entire system and at which point the issue arose.

+**8. Out of the box usefulness.
+Less time configuring.**

+Last, but not least, because Timber defines a schema for your logs, this makes it possible to pre-configure your applications.

+**9. We're here to help******

+The Timber team is here to help you and that if you have custom requirements you should reach out to see if we can meet them.

+We hope that you enjoy using Timber as much as we enjoy building it.
+If you'd like to learn more head over to our [docs](/docs) or feel free to ping us at [hi@timber.io](mailto://hi@timber.io).